ieeta-pt/Multi-Head-CRF/README.md

 - [HuggingFace](https://huggingface.co/)
 - [Zenodo](https://zenodo.org/records/11121348)

-This step is requreied if you wish to run the Named Entity Linking or Evaluation.
+This step is required if you wish to run the Named Entity Linking or Evaluation.

 ## Named Entity Recognition